 Is money the greatest need of the cause today?
 Or is it that spirit of love for perishing souls that caused Jesus to give His life for us?
-That spirit will provide all the funds which our world wide work requires.
+That spirit will provide all the funds which our world-wide work requires.
 With all our giving, our people as a whole are more prosperous than ever before in our history.
 At the same time the cause is in greater financial need than ever before.
-We are told that "we are nearing the end of this earth's history, and the different lines of God's work are to be carried forward with much more self-sacrifice than is at present manifest."-"Testimonies," Vol. VII, page 52.
+The mission goal is sixty cents a week.
+We can more than meet it as God's love fills our hearts, and by one means or another, to the point of self-denial and sacrifice, we freely give.
+The facts of the case are, however, that as we write these lines only an average of twenty-five cents per capita has been received.
+We confidently expect this average will increase; yet the situation plainly is extraordinary.
+It will be met as a new experience of self-denial and sacrifice comes to God's people.
+This is what we should earnestly pray God to give.
+We are told that "we are nearing the end of this earth's history, and the different lines of God's work are to be carried forward with much more self-sacrifice than is at present manifest."-"Testimonies," Vol. VII, p.
+52.